SGolbert/sgolbert-movie-challenge/README.md

 The current displayed page in the sliders of the category and movie by category pages is saved in local storage and managed by the useState React hook.
 The use of Redux for such a simple use case is not recommended.
 Another example with Redux can be found [here](https://github.com/SGolbert/expensify-app).

+# Styling

+The styling has been made with a combination of styled-jsx (the default css-in-js styling solution in Next.js) and a global css file [mvp.css](https://github.com/SGolbert/sgolbert-movie-challenge/blob/master/styles/mvp.css).
+MVP stands for "Minimum Viable Product" and the stylesheet has been created by [Andy Brewer](https://andybrewer.github.io/mvp/).

+The idea behind this approach is to have acceptable css defaults which make prototyping fast.
+The current state of the website can be considered a MVP, not a final product in any way.